How to Write Great Satire (With Examples)

 Satire Isn’t Merely Funny

 While humor is a fundamental component of satire, it’s a mistake to equate satire with mere comedy.
 Comedy aims primarily to entertain and amuse, whereas satire uses humor as a means to an end – that end being critique and social commentary.
-Satire embeds its humor within a context of criticism; it’s not just about making people laugh, but making them think and question.
+Satire embeds its humor within a context of criticism; it’s not just about making people laugh, but making them think.

 Satire is Not Always Negative or Desctructive